MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-icp/index.md

 Secret objects let you store and manage sensitive information, such as passwords, OAuth tokens, ssh keys and so on.
 Putting this information in a secret is safer and more flexible than putting it in a Pod definition or in a container image.

+1. (Mandatory) A pre-configured database is required to store the technical data of the Mobile Foundation Server and Application Center components.

+   You must use one of the below supported DBMS:
+     - **IBM DB2**
+     - **MySQL**
+     - **Oracle**

+   1. If the type of Database you are using is **IBM DB2®** , then the DB Initialization component facilitates the database intialization tasks.
+This takes care of creating Mobile Foundation Schema and Tables in the database (if it does not exist).
-1. (Mandatory) A pre-configured IBM DB2® database is required for Server and Application Center components and this information will be supplied to helm chart to create appropriate tables for Server and Application Center.
-For Oracle, MySQL or PostgreSQL databases, the Mobile Foundation Server database tables has to be created [manually](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/installation-configuration/production/prod-env/databases/) before the deployment of MFP Components.
+   2. For **Oracle, MySQL or PostgreSQL databases**
+      1. The Mobile Foundation Server database tables has to be created [manually](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/installation-configuration/production/prod-env/databases/) before deploying the MFP Components.

-    > NOTE: The base Docker image needs to be extended/customized for using databases other than IBM DB2®.
+      2. The JDBC drivers for Oracle and MySQL or PostgreSQL are not included in the Mobile Foundation installer.
+Make sure that you have the JDBC driver (For MySQL - use the Connector/J JDBC driver,  For Oracle - use the Oracle thin JDBC driver).
+Create a Mounted Volume and place the JDBC driver in the location `/nfs/share/dbdrivers`
+      3. Create a Persistent Volume (PV) by providing the NFS host details and the path where the JDBC driver is stored.
+Below is a sample `PersistentVolume.yaml`
+      ```
+      cat <<EOF | kubectl apply -f -
+      apiVersion: v1
+      kind: PersistentVolume
+      metadata:
+        labels:
+          name: mfppvdbdrivers
+        name: mfppvdbdrivers
+      spec:
+        accessModes:
+        - ReadWriteMany
+        capacity:
+          storage: 20Gi
+        nfs:
+          path: <nfs_path>
+          server: <nfs_server>
+       EOF
+      ```
+      > NOTE: Make sure you add the <nfs_server> and <nfs_path> entries in the above yaml.

+      4. Create a Persistent Volume Claim (PVC) and provide PVC name in the helm chart.
+Below is a sample `PersistentVolumeClaim.yaml`

+      ```bash
+      cat <<EOF | kubectl apply -f -
+      apiVersion: v1
+      kind: PersistentVolumeClaim
+      metadata:
+        name: mfppvc
+        namespace: my_namespace
+      spec:
+        accessModes:
+        - ReadWriteMany
+        resources:
+          requests:
+             storage: 20Gi
+        selector:
+          matchLabels:
+            name: mfppvdbdrivers
+        volumeName: mfppvdbdrivers
+      status:
+        accessModes:
+        - ReadWriteMany
+        capacity:
+          storage: 20Gi
+      EOF
+      ```

+>NOTE: Make sure you add the right namespace in the above yaml

 2. (Mandatory) A pre-created **Login Secret** is required for Server, Analytics and Application Center console login.
 For example: